cgraham74/CardGame/README.md

 My learning goal:
 ---
 1.)
-Keep my skills sharp by practicing every day.
+Strengthen skills by practicing every day.

 2.)
-Create new functionality beyond the base project.
+Develop and implement new functionality beyond the base project.

 3.)
 Practice UX/UI with the user in mind.

-My future goal:
+My feature implementation goal:
 ---
 1.)
 Create a deck of cards to replace the numerical representation.